 Noise from the West Gate Tunnel Project

-This doesn’t apply if the works are unavoidable.
-Some works may need to happen outside of normal working hours.
-The project or their contractors should:
+However, some works noisy works cannot be avoided, and they may need to happen outside of normal working hours.

 What unavoidable works are